-- 1. Tell the participants that this activity is about traditional practices related to relationships, sexuality and reproductive health.
-Ask the participants to name all of the traditional practices concerning their relationships they can think of, then those related to their sexuality and finally those related to their reproductive health.
+- Tell the participants that this activity is about traditional practices related to relationships, sexuality and reproductive health.
+Ask the participants to name all of the traditional practices concerning their relationships they can think of, then those related to their sexuality, and finally those related to their reproductive health.
 Make a list on flipchart paper.
 Stop after 5 minutes or earlier.
-Depending on the community the participants come from, they may include some or all of the following add any that are practised that they did not mention.
+Depending on the community the participants come from, they may include some or all of the following or more - add any that are practised that they did not mention.

 - Initiation ceremonies

+- Female genital mutilation (FGM)

-- · Male circumcision
+- Traditional male circumcision

 - Child marriage

 - Forced marriage

 - Dry sex

-- · Virginity testing
+- Virginity testing

-- Lobola or bride price
+- > Lobola or bride price

 - Polygamy

-- · Cleansing rituals
+- Cleansing rituals

-- · Nutritional taboos
+- Nutritional taboos

 - Wife inheritance

-- 2. Divide the participants into four groups and assign a common practice in the area to each group.
+- 2. Divide the participants into four groups and assign a common practice in the area to each group, especially those that affect young people.
 If there are many common practices in the area that need to be discussed, divide them into six groups.
+Do NOT assign groups practices that are not done in the area where they come from!

-Note to Facilitator: If you are not doing the activity on early marriage, then definitely include it as one of the practices they discuss during this activity.
+Note to Facilitator: If you have done or will do the separate activities on child marriage and/or FGM (Activities 11.2 and 11.8), do not include them.
+If you are not doing the activity on child marriage, then definitely include it as one of the practices they discuss during this activity.

-- 3. Ask each group to discuss the traditional practices assigned to their group.
+- 3. Ask each group to discuss the traditional practice assigned to their group.
 Post the flipchart paper that you prepared with the following questions on it.
-Tell them that they should answer the following questions: - · What are the benefits of the practices to individuals, families and the community? - · What are the negative effects of the practices to individuals, families and the community? - How are the benefits and negative effects different for younger and older women and men?
+Tell them that they should answer the following questions: - What are the benefits of the practices to individuals, families and the community? - What are the negative effects of the practices to individuals, families and the community? - How are the benefits and negative effects different for younger and older women and men?